radusqrt/algorithm-design/README.md

 # algorithm-design
-Repository with insight and examples for the Algorithm Design course @UPB
+Repository with insight and examples for the Algorithm Design and Data Structures classes @UPB.

-- stick to whichever programming language you know better (C++/Java)
+- stick to whichever programming language you know better (C++/Java/Python)
+- everyone is welcome to contribute